Newark rail crash

-A disaster on the British rail network (Midland Railway) occurred on 21 June 1870 when two trains collided at Newark in Nottinghamshire, England, killing 18 passengers and injuring 40 others.
+A disaster on the British rail network (Great Northern Railway) occurred on 21 June 1870 when two trains collided at Newark in Nottinghamshire, England, killing 18 passengers and injuring 40 others.
 The investigation found that an axle had broken on the goods train, and the excursion train collided with the debris on the track.

 Investigation

 The crash was examined by Captain Henry Tyler of the Railway Inspectorate, and he was able to pinpoint the disaster in a broken axle on one of the goods wagons of the first train.
 The engine driver stopped his train when he discovered that several rear wagons had suddenly derailed, one of which blocked the adjacent line.
 He then saw the second train approaching at speed on the next line, and tried to warn him, but to no avail.
 The passenger train collided with the wagon across the line, the fatalities occurring in several of the lead carriages.

 The broken axle was examined by Tyler, and he found that it had cracked from the edge into the centre in a progressive way.
 The age and history of the axle were unknown, despite Tyler's own attempts to encourage railway companies to keep records of axles and their mileage.